-Appendicitis happens when the appendix becomes inflamed.
-Early symptoms can vary between age groups, but severe and sudden abdominal pain is usually the first symptom of appendicitis.
+Appendicitis occurs when the appendix becomes inflamed.
+Early symptoms can vary between age groups, but severe and sudden abdominal pain is usually the first symptom.

-The symptoms can be uncomfortable, painful, and potentially life-threatening if left untreated, so it is important to be able to recognize them.
+The symptoms of appendicitis can be uncomfortable, painful, and potentially life threatening if left untreated.
+Because of this, it is important to be able to recognize them.

-The appendix is about 4 inches long and is situated on the right, lower side of the abdomen.
+The appendix is situated on the right, lower side of the abdomen.
 It is a tube-shaped piece of tissue that is closed at one end.
 It is attached to the cecum, a pouch-like portion of the colon, or large intestine.

 The pain often begins near the belly button.
 As it worsens, it will likely shift to the lower right side of the abdomen.

-The feeling may become more intense within the next few hours and be worsened by moving around, taking deep breaths, coughing, or sneezing.
+The feeling may become more intense within a few hours and be worsened by moving around, taking deep breaths, coughing, or sneezing.

-However, these symptoms appear in only 50 percent of cases.
+However, these symptoms appear in only around half of the cases of appendicitis.

-Some patients may experience symptoms such as stomach pain very slightly or not at all.
-Others may have less common symptoms.
+Some people may experience symptoms such as stomach pain very slightly or not at all.

 Symptoms in children and infants